Ready to say goodbye to debt for good? Learn More

 Unsecured Debts That Might Not Be Discharged

-Not all unsecured debts are wiped out in bankruptcy.
-You still need to list them on your bankruptcy forms, but some debts can't be discharged in Chapter 7 bankruptcy.
+You have to list all your debts on your bankruptcy forms, but some debts can't be discharged in Chapter 7 bankruptcy, including recent income tax debt and domestic support obligations like child support and alimony.

 Student Loans